If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 The IMO defines maritime cyber risk as “a measure of the extent to which a technology asset could be threatened by a potential circumstance or event, which may result in shipping-related operational, safety or security failures as a consequence of information or systems being corrupted, lost or compromised”.

-In simpler terms, it refers to how likely your vessel is to come under a cyber attack, and to what extent the damage could be if it did.
+In simpler terms, it refers to how likely your vessel is to come under a cyber attack and the potential damage that could occur if it did.

 …and why is cyber security important?